vivek4879/WorkoutTracker/sprint1.md

    - Future plans to include *OTP-based login for enhanced security*.

 2. *Forgot Password Functionality*
-   - The password reset flow using *OTP or token-based authentication* was not fully implemented.
+   - The password reset flow using *OTP or token-based authentication* was not fully implemented because I want to do it using kafka and had trouble implementing it.
    - Future implementation will include *email-based password reset with expiration*.

-3. *Unit & Integration Testing*
-   - No test coverage was added for authentication workflows.
-   - Future tasks include *Jest/React Testing Library (Frontend)* and *Go/Node.js testing frameworks (Backend)* for comprehensive coverage.

-4. *Swagger API Documentation*
+3. *Swagger API Documentation*
-   - API documentation using *Swagger (OpenAPI)* was not integrated.
+   - API documentation using *Swagger (OpenAPI)* was not integrated because I was having trouble understanding it.
    - Future enhancements will include *automatic API contract generation and request-response documentation*.

 ---